What are Capital Credits?

 Capital credits are an annual allocation of funds representing your share of ownership in the Cooperative.
 They are the margins, or the money left after expenses, shared by the members.
 Capital credits are based on each member’s annual energy usage and their contribution to margin.

 Capital credits are used by CGEMC for operating capital, necessary reserves, storm damage, upgrading electric lines, replacing equipment, and other contingencies.
 This allows the Co-op to better serve your needs for reliable power.

-The Cooperative's Board of Directors determines when capital credits can be paid to members based on maintaining a sound financial condition and in accordance with the Code of Regulations and board policy.
-Distribution of capital credits, as approved by the Board, are normally mailed to the members in December.
+The Cooperative’s Board of Directors determines when capital credits can be paid to members based on maintaining a sound financial condition and in accordance with the Code of Regulations and board policy.
+The distribution of capital credits, as approved by the Board, are normally mailed to the members in December.